Improving Neural Radiance Fields with Depth-aware Optimization for Novel View Synthesis: SfMNeRF

 To eliminate the shape-radiance ambiguity in the NeRF \cite{Mildenhall2020}, for each view, we explicitly leverage the patch-based photometric consistency constraint between multiple views to constrain the depth value of every pixel in the patch.

 Firstly, the 3D coordinates of each pixel \emph{p} in the patch are estimated by (7) and denoted as ${{\bf{x}}_p}$.
-Secondly, the pixel in the reference image is warped by a back-project process onto the other images (denoted as ${I_i}$ and ${I_j}$, respectively) as the following equation, take image \emph{i} for example.
+Secondly, the pixel in the reference image is warped by a back-project process onto the target image (denoted as ${I_t}$) as the following equation.